nexgen999/gbe_fork/Readme_release.txt

 Mods:
 Put your mods in the steam_settings\mods\ folder.
 The steam_settings folder must be placed right beside my emulator dll.
 Mod folders must be a number corresponding to the file id of the mod.
+Some games may require extra information about a mod.
+This information can be passed to the game by using a mods.EXAMPLE.txt file and mod_images folder stored in the steam_settings folder.
 See the steam_settings.EXAMPLE folder for an example.

 Steam appid: